 Here is our take on the most efficient approach to Travel Rule compliance.

-In most cases, companies have already collected personal data on a client by the time a transaction occurs—thanks to KYC processes conducted previously.
+In most cases, companies already have a client’s personal data by the time a transaction occurs, thanks to previous KYC processes.

-Regardless of the data collection/sharing technology it chooses, a company must also ask customers to fill out the name and account number of the individual they want to send money to.
+Regardless of the data collection/sharing technology it chooses, a company must also ask customers to fill in the name and account number of the individual they want to send money to.

-The most efficient way to manage these processes is to find a KYC and crypto monitoring provider.
-In addition to saving time on data gathering, a provider can help companies solve related compliance challenges, like:
+The most efficient way to manage these processes is to find a KYC and crypto transaction monitoring tool that:

-So you’ve collected the relevant personal data, but how do you securely transfer it to another bank or crypto business?
+So you’ve collected the relevant personal data.
+How do you securely transfer it to another financial institution or crypto business?

-The FATF Travel Rule is a requirement that targets the anonymity of wire and crypto transactions in order to prevent money laundering.
-By following this rule, i.e., collecting and sharing sender and recipient data, you can detect suspicious users and avoid fraud, all while keeping your reputation flawless and avoiding fines from regulators.
+The FATF Travel Rule is a requirement that targets the anonymity of crypto transactions in order to prevent money laundering.
+By following this rule, you can detect suspicious users and avoid fraud, all while keeping your reputation flawless and avoiding fines from regulators.